How Many Toes On A Camels Hoof

 The Function of the Toes

 The two toes on a camel's foot play a vital role in providing support and stability.
 The weight of the camel is distributed across the foot pad and supported by these two toes, allowing them to move efficiently across various terrains.
-The toes also provide some degree of flexibility, enabling the camel to navigate uneven surfaces.
+The toes also provide some degree of flexibility, enabling the camel to figure out uneven surfaces.

 Evolutionary Adaptation